duartemateus/EntityFramework.Docs/entity-framework/ef6/entity-framework-designer-entity-splitting.md

 -   Open Visual Studio
 -   **View -&gt; Server Explorer**
 -   Right click on **Data Connections -&gt; Add Connection?**
--   If you haven?t connected to a database from Server Explorer before you?ll need to select **Microsoft SQL Server** as the data source
+-   If you haven't connected to a database from Server Explorer before you'll need to select **Microsoft SQL Server** as the data source
 -   Connect to either LocalDb (**(localdb)\\v11.0**) or SQL Express (**.\\SQLEXPRESS**), depending on which one you have installed
 -   Enter **EntitySplitting** as the database name
 -   Select **OK** and you will be asked if you want to create a new database, select **Yes**